-Swimming pools and beach vacations make for endless summer fun, but exceedingly high temperatures that soar through the upper 90s and above can quickly put a damper on anyone’s summer plans.
+Swimming pools and beach vacations make for endless summer fun.
+But exceedingly high temperatures that soar into the upper 90s and above can quickly put a damper on anyone’s summer plans.
 Severe heat and humidity in the warm summer months can be unbearable at times, and if you don’t take proper health precautions it can also be extremely dangerous.
 Here are the serious summer health risks you need to watch out for, and how to make sure they don’t happen to you.

 Heat stroke happens when your body overheats.
-The average body temperature that’s considered healthy is 98.6 degrees.
+The average healthy body temperature is 98.6 degrees.
 When you’re suffering from heat stroke, your body’s temperature rises above 104 degrees.
 This usually occurs when you’ve been exposed to extreme heat for long periods of time, especially if you’re exerting yourself with physical activity.
 This is why heat stroke commonly happens in the summer.

 Heat Stroke Symptoms